radhikaayyangar/radhikaayyangar.github.io/_posts/2017-08-20-the-forest-in-the-fog.markdown

 ---
 layout: post
-title: The forest in the fog
+title: Personal
-date: 2017-08-20 13:32:20 +0300
+date: '2017-08-20 13:32:20 +0300'
+description: >-
-description: You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
+  You’ll find this post in your `_posts` directory.
+Go ahead and edit it and re-build the site to see your changes.
-img: post-6.jpg # Add image post (optional)
+img: post-6.jpg
 tags: []
-author: # Add name author (optional)
+author: null
+published: true
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.